Fringe Benefits Tax (FBT) is a tax paid by employers on certain benefits provided to employees that are not subject to regular income tax.

 While it is strongly recommended that you register for FBT and, if applicable, lodge a Nil FBT return, if you decide not to, there is still key information you need to record as at 31 March.
 This information will be needed for the completion of your annual financial statements.
 Here is a summary of what you need to have done:

-- On 31 March, when they have finished their travel for the day, request your team each take a photo of their vehicle odometer readings using their phones and email it to you, or to a nominated person in your business to collate them all for you.
-Having these vehicle odometer readings for all business vehicles is vital to examine ways your FBT can be reduced.
+- On 31 March, when your employees have finished their travel for the day, request each of them to take a photo of their vehicle odometer readings using their phones and email it to you, or to a nominated person in your business to collate them all for you.
+Having these vehicle odometer readings for all business vehicles is vital to examine ways your FBT can be reduced by using the ‘operating cost’ method instead of the ‘statutory formula’ method.

 - Carefully manage the private use of business cars, including the travel between home and work.
 The ATO is conducting a data matching program aimed at motor vehicles to capture benefits that are not currently being reported through FBT.
-If you are selected, the ATO will review your vehicle odometer readings and calculate the distance between your employee’s home and your office.
 If significant variances are identified, a full ATO audit may follow.

 - Review all meal entertainment expenses provided to employees, associates and clients and prepare a register that outlines the following for every event: